 A decreased demand can lead to a decline in gross margin.
-A decrease in gross margin by 1.0% would result in a further impairment in the electronics unit.
+Any decrease in gross margin would result in a further impairment in the electronics unit.
 A decrease in gross margin by 5.0% would result in impairment in the fire prevention equipment unit.